Rei-SwitchBot/faq/en-us/Plug & Plug Mini.md

 How to check whether my firmware version is the latest?

 SwitchBot App home page -> Tap the device -> Tap the Settings button (···) in the upper right -> Tap Firmware Version -> Check for updates if available.

-3. If the problem persists, please submit a feedback ticket about the issue.
-When contacting us, we would appreciate it if you could provide a description of the issue.

-Go to SwitchBot app > Tap Profile > Tap Feedback > Select the product (which you need support for) > describe the issue in detail (with media if needed).

 ---